mahaloz/ctf-wiki-en/docs/misc/traffic/data.md

 ![urg](figure/urg.png)

-Extract the `tcp.urg` (Urgent pointer in the image above) with tshark, then remove the `0` field and replace the newline to `,`.
+Extract the `tcp.urg` (Urgent pointer in the image above) with tshark, then remove the `0` field and replace the newline with `,`.
 Use Python to convert the numbers into ASCII to get the flag.

 ```shell